Lecturer of Urban Planning

 Recently in the News

-His current work identifies and promotes economic development policies that address the consequences of economic restructuring in the Southern California region.
+His current work identifies and promotes economic development policies that address the continued consequences of economic restructuring in the Southern California region.
 He works extensively with organized labor, as well as community organizations, public and non-profit agencies, and the private sector.

 Revitalizing Manufacturing Industry and Jobs in Los Angeles